Harshal0902/HackUNT2022/README.md

 - Any .tech domain name that is not already taken by Domain.com.

 ## 🧠 Challenges we ran into

+- Due to the difference in the time zone it was a bit difficult to collaborate with other developers in the team but we managed to get the project done in time.
+Complete the project in the given time frame.

 ## 🏅 Accomplishments that we're proud of